CaptainSlider/Homework/README.md

 # Homework
-Solution of homework from book "Windows Kernel Programming"
+Solution of homeworks from book "Windows Kernel Programming"